pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Receiver.md

 ### ELRS Telemetry (reuse)
 **Why dont I have RPM telemetry to my radio??**
 The Crossfire Protocol (CRSF) used by ELRS does not include the full range of sensors that can be usefull for rotorflight.
-Crossfire was specifically designed for Drones,
+Crossfire was specifically designed for Drones, which generally have different parameters that are useful to the pilot.

 As a temporary fix for this issue a series of telemetry items that are currently transferred to the transmitter can be ***re-used*** to transfer information we would rather see.
 There are four messages that can be chosen, each with a variety of telemetry sensor options.